 More than 50 years old, freedom songs still inspire today

-Of the songs heard during the credits following the acclaimed 2014 Ava DuVernay film "Selma," one of them won an Academy Award.
-It also won a Golden Globe award.
+Of the songs heard during the credits following the acclaimed 2014 Ava DuVernay film "Selma", one of them won an Academy Award and a Golden Globe award.
 It was performed by John Legend and the rapper Common.

 But another track in the credits features the very voice of the marchers.
 The lyrics to their songs spoke of hope, defiance and unity.
 They were directly captured and documented by a man who carried a large tape recorder under his coat.

-His name was Carl Benkert.
-He was a successful architectural interior designer.
-He lived in Detroit.
-He had come down South in 1965.
-He was with a group of clergy.
-They were to take part and bear witness to the historic march for voting rights.
-The march was between Selma and Montgomery, Alabama.
+Carl Benkert was a successful architectural interior designer from Detroit.
+He had come down South in 1965 with a group of clergy.
+They were to take part and bear witness to the historic march for voting rights from Selma to Montgomery, Alabama.

-In addition to his camera, he brought a bulky, battery-operated reel-to-reel tape recorder.
-He hoped to capture the history all around him, in speech and in song.
+In addition to his camera, he brought a bulky, battery-operated reel-to-reel tape recorder to capture the history all around him, in speech but also in song.
 In their struggles to make a stand against inequality, Benkert wrote, "music was an essential element.
-Music in song expressing hope and sorrow.
-Music to pacify or excite.
-Music with the power to engage the intelligence and even touch the spirit."
+Music in song expressing hope and sorrow; music to pacify or excite; music with the power to engage the intelligence and even touch the spirit."

 "I was really pretty thrilled," said Catherine Benkert, when she learned that her father's recordings were in the film.
 "I told everybody I knew.
 He would have been thrilled, too."
-The elder Benkert died in 2010.
-He was 88.
+The elder Benkert died in 2010 at 88.
 He had been a lifelong amateur audio documentarian.

 "He made a point of being at some of those important junctures of the 20th Century," says family friend Gary Murphy.

-"He made a recording of the last steam engine trip that went between Pontiac and Detroit.
-In stereo," Benkert adds.
-"That was back when stereo was brand new."
+"He made a recording of the last steam engine trip that went between Pontiac and Detroit - in stereo," Benkert adds.
+"And that was back when stereo was brand new."